paulwarren/nzde/dict/S/README.md

  <i>n.</i> portsammy

 >  It was a venerable looking hansom, and the proprietor had just put a fare's `sammy' on the top of the cab, when the elderly vehicle got tired and collapsed just where the shafts join the body. <i>(Jan 8, 1910,NZ Truth,237/1/4</i>)

-## Sammy

- <i>n.</i> US soldier in WW1 (cf. Uncle Sam)

->  We have had a handful of Americansattached to us for the past few days...
-Imore than suspect the Sammies discuss uspretty thoroughly amongst themselves. <i>(Aug 16, 1918,Chronicles NZEF,V/50 : 33</i>)

->  I heard a Digger and a Sammy talkingabout the eternal feminine yesterday;they talked for about five minutes beforethe digger "twigged" that the "Jane" thatthe Sammy was talking about, correspondedto the "bosker tart" that he wasdescribing. <i>(Aug 16, 1918,Chronicles NZEF,V/50 : 33</i>)